cnoe-io/reference-implementation-aws/README.md

   "ArgoCD" ||--o{ "Components" : "installs to the cluster"
 ```

+This installation pattern where some Kubernetes manifests are handled in Terraform while others are handled in GitOps manner may not be suitable for many organizations.
+If you can be certain about parameters such as domain name and certificate handling, it is better to utilize GitOps approach where these information are committed to a repository.
+The reason it is handled this way is to allow for customization for different organizations without forking this repository and committing organization specific information into the repository.

 ## Secret handling

 Currently handled outside of repository and set via bash script.
-Secrets such as GitHub token and TLS private keys are stored in the `/private` directory.
+Secrets such as GitHub token and TLS private keys are stored in the `${REPO_ROOT}/private` directory.

 We may be able to use sealed secrets with full GitOps approach in the future.